Historical Record

 July 7, 2021, church choir began meeting again since the pandemic.

-August 1, 2021, the church started having Sunday School again for the first time wafter the shut down due to the pandemic.
+August 1, 2021, the church started having Sunday School again for the first time after the shut down due to the pandemic.

 The week of September 19th through 23rd, 2022, the church started remodeling of the choir loft and pulpit area getting a technology upgrade sound system.